UniqueNetwork/unique_docs/docs/about/network-features/sponsoring.md

 For an Ethereum contract, it is possible to set only the self-sponsoring mode.

-To make sponsoring work, it is needed to add funds to a Substrate address (Ethereum mirror).
+To make sponsoring work, it is necessary to add funds to a Substrate address (Ethereum mirror).
 Please note that it is impossible to add funds on the Ethereum side.
 However, if the "receive" method is implemented (according to [the Solidity docs](https://docs.soliditylang.org/en/v0.8.14/contracts.html#receive-ether-function)), it will be possible to add funds on the Ethereum side, as well.
 Please note that this is not related to _payable_ functions anyhow.

-> If the rate limit is OK, the smart contract itself pays for transactions.
+> If the rate limit is OK, the smart contract pays for transactions.
 There is no way for user addresses to pay in this case.

 If the smart contract does not have funds and the sponsoring is enabled, you will not be able to add money since the smart contract will try to sponsor this transaction (but cannot do this).
 The solution here is to disable sponsoring, add money, and then enable sponsoring again.